-- 1. Contents pointed out in the Observation Report shall be adequate. - 2.
-Contents pointed out in the Observation Report shall properly be reflected. - 3.
-Evidential materials submitted were sampled, the contents were examined, and related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
-Rationale of evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
+- 1. Evidential materials submitted were sampled, the contents were examined, and related work units shall be evaluated as presented in the Evaluation Technical Report. - 2.
+Rationale of evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 3.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.